monkybrain/wherebot/README.md

 ### Functional approach
-Also trying out a more functional approach but didn't go anywhere near the whole hog so you're looking at a mongrel mix of (poor) functional code and normal OOP.
+Also trying out a more functional approach but didn't go anywhere near the whole hog so you're looking at a mix of (poor) functional code and (decent) OOP.